ijayhub/ijayhub/README.md

 - 🔭 I’m currently working on:

-A project which i belong to a team at Chingu.
+At Chingu, I'm part of a team working on a project.
+The project entails creating a web application that allows users to shop, search, and save.

 - 🌱 I’m currently learning:

-How to collaborate and building my soft skill by effectively communicating with my team
+How to collaborate and improve my soft skills by effectively communicating with members of my team.

 ## 👯 I’m looking to collaborate on:

-- Open source project
+- Open source projects.
 - Bigger and challenging projects.

 # Skills